 Defined and monitored financial regulations and golden rules.
-Financial planning and embedded controls to support the integrity of financial information and reporting.
+Financial planning and embedded controls corporate objectives, including to support the integrity of financial information and reporting.

 Stress testing of the business plan that informs the resilience planning framework including mitigation and recovery planning should an event/ series of events impact our key assumptions.